Health care fraud: Examples

 The case United States et al., ex rel.
 Jim Conrad and Constance Conrad v.
 Forest Pharmaceuticals, Inc, et al., No. 02-cv-11738-NG (D. Mass.) involved a drug manufacturer selling a drug, Levothroid, that had never been approved by the FDA.
 These allegations settled for $42.5 million due to multiple whistleblowers stepping forward to provide detailed information on the alleged fraud.
 The collective reward to the relators in this case was over $14.6 million.

 Copied and pasted entries into the Electronic Medical Record may constitute fraud.
 A U.S. Department of Veterans Affairs, Veterans Health Administration pulmonologist at the Montgomery, Alabama facility copied and pasted data entered by other physicians into electronic medical records that he signed.
 The VA Office of the Medical Inspector reported this finding to Congress in 2013.

-In the UAE, some doctors and hospital managers have done a lot of fraud.
-They conduct unnecessary surgeries so that they can make extra money.

 In the case United States ex rel.
 Brown v.
 Celgene Corp., CV10-3165, drug company Celgene agreed to pay $280 million on the eve of trial.
 The settlement resolved allegations that the company marketed and sold cancer drugs Thalomid and Revlimid for non-FDA approved uses.

 In the case US v.
 Javaid Perwaiz, former OBGYN Perwaiz, a gynecologist from Pakistan and in Virginia, performed unnecessary surgeries on women.
 He was charged with 26 counts of health care fraud, 33 counts of false statements related to health care matters, 3 counts of aggravated identity theft, and 1 count of criminal forfeiture-health care fraud.
 He faced a maximum of 539 years (6,648 months) if convicted of all counts.
 The jury found him guilty of 23 counts of health care fraud and 30 counts of false statements related to health care matters.
 He faced 475 years.
 That would give him 10 years for 13 health care fraud counts and 20 years for 10 others because those 10 others resulted in serious bodily injury, and 5 years for false statements related to healthcare matters.
 When prosecutors asked for 50 years, they returned with 9 more.
 According to Federal Bureau of Prisons, Perwaiz is currently incarcerated at FCI Cumberland Camp and his release date is February 16, 2070.